Amelia Island offers a myriad of things to do, places to see & dining options. Below are some of our personal favorites...

 Beach Rentals and More – Beach chairs, umbrellas, shelters, body boards, kayaks, surf boards, and stand up paddle boards (904)-310-6124

-Amelia Island Adventure Rentals – Enjoy the beauty and serenity of Fernandina Beach and Amelia Island the fun and eco-friendly way – Delivery or Pick up (904) 672-5512
+Amelia Island Adventure Rentals – Enjoy the beauty and serenity of Fernandina Beach and Amelia Island the fun and eco-friendly way – on an electric scooter!
+Delivery or Pick up (904) 672-5512

 ON THE WATER